projf/projf-explore/fpga-graphics/README.md

 ## Vivado Project

-To create a Vivado project for the **Digilent Arty** (original or A7-35T).
-Start Vivado and run the following in the tcl console:
+To create a Vivado project for the **Digilent Arty** (original or A7-35T); start Vivado and run the following in the tcl console:

 ```tcl
 cd xc7/vivado